open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-digital-io.rst

 Digital communication with the :ref:`breakout` occurs using a simple serialization protocol.

-Breakout to Host Serialization
+Breakout to Controller Serialization
 ------------------------------------------
-The breakout to host serialization protocol is as follows:
+The breakout to Controller serialization protocol is as follows:

 .. wavedrom::